muneeb3123/ruby-capstone/README.md

 - **Did you create this project from scratch?**

-  - Yes, and for that reason I learned a lot.
+  - Yes, and for that reason we learned a lot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>